opensciencegrid/xrootd-monitoring-shoveler/README.md

 Configuration
 -------------

-The shoveler will read from configuration file, environment variables, and finally command line arguments.
+The shoveler will read from:

+1. Configuration file.
+2. Environment Variables
+3. Command line arguments.

 Environment variables: